 - Reliable care if you’re away, such as pet sitters or kennels

-Other Pets and Children
+Other pets and children

 Some breeds are naturally better with young children or other animals.
 If you’re adopting or rescuing, always consult with the centre—many will advise on which dogs are suitable for family environments or multi-pet households.